JackV2020/Collection_Manager/README.md

 Now you should be able to use all functions to maintain collections.

 (Note that this also gives a command line tool with a capital D in it.
-To see the most important mp3 tags use : eyeD3 mp3-file)
+To see the most important mp3 tags use: eyeD3 mp3-file)

 #### Enable Sonos Scan

 You can skip this when you do not have Sonos.

+<i>Below you may get messages like:</i>

+locale: Cannot set LC_CTYPE to default locale: No such file or directory
+<br>locale: Cannot set LC_MESSAGES to default locale: No such file or directory
+<br>locale: Cannot set LC_ALL to default locale: No such file or directory

+<i>Do not worry, there is a locale fix for that which is further below.</i>

 Collection_Manager.php uses Collection_Manager.py to start the Sonos Scan with the soco module.

 This module can not be installed just like that.

-Below you may get messages like :

-<br>locale: Cannot set LC_CTYPE to default locale: No such file or directory
-<br>locale: Cannot set LC_MESSAGES to default locale: No such file or directory
-<br>locale: Cannot set LC_ALL to default locale: No such file or directory

-There is a locale fix for that which is further below.

 It needs a virtual python environment so: